open-organization/open-org-distributed-work-guide/00_baumgartner-role-of-trust.md

 Major competitors have pursued many of them, presumably offering more money and better tangible benefits.
 From what I hear, however, those interviews typically last until they ask about open practices and policies—like remote work and flexible hours.
 Our open organization always beats what they have to offer.

-*Peter Baumgartner is the founder at Lincoln Loop, a web agency specializing in the open source Django web framework.
-He is constantly learning and is well-versed in many technical disciplines including DevOps, scaling, back-end, and front-end development.*